 Career fairs provide excellent opportunities for students to meet representatives from the companies in their industries of choice and establish a network of contacts.
 Career Counselors help students research the employers beforehand and provide tips so they are prepared to engage recruiters effectively.

-A College degree will give you a foundation of knowledge for tomorrow's work environment, but how do you successfully apply that knowledge?
-An important piece to completing your career puzzle is working as an intern.
-An internship not only provides the opportunity for practical application of knowledge, but also allows you to develop self-awareness of your strengths, weaknesses, maturity, professionalism, values and ethics.
+A College degree will give you a foundation of knowledge for tomorrow’s work environment, but how do you successfully apply that knowledge?
+An Internship not only provides the opportunity for practical application of knowledge, but also allows you to develop self-awareness of your strengths, weaknesses, maturity, professionalism, values and ethics.

 The Career Development Center serves as a resource for students seeking general internship information and advising and maintains an updated listing of internships that have been approved for academic credit.
-You may access these listings on BeachLINK, CSULB's on-line job and internship posting board, via the Career Development Center website at careers.csulb.edu.
+You may access these listings on BeackLink, CSULB’s on-line job and internship posting board, via the Career Development Center Web site at http://careers.csulb.edu.
 Internships are available in the local area, across the country, and in various international locales.

 The CCE plays a critical role in helping CSULB achieve its Mission and Envisioned Future to be an outstanding teaching-intensive, research-driven university that emphasizes student engagement, scholarly and creative achievement, civic participation, and global perspectives.
 The CCE facilitates connections between the university and the community with community-based internships, service-learning, community-based research, and engagement initiatives to enrich campus-community experiences and strengthen community capacity.
 The mission of the CCE is to engage the university and community in creating a just and civil society where every member functions as an agent of social change.
 The CCE achieves this by serving as a facilitative partner and resource for faculty & staff, students, and community members in strengthening community capacity, building social and political capital, enriching the educational experience of students, and facilitating shared community-based research through the coordination of civic engagement, effective service learning, and community collaborations.